rushabhhalmare09/JAVA_CODE/JAVA_INTERIEW_PREP.md

 - How?
 Region with newly allocated object is sparse for live objects, they can be quickly copied over and region can be wiped entirely.
 - If application keeps allocating objects that live too long.
 The generational split becomes useless, and GC takes long time.
 Because old generation is too big (& not so sparse).
 - Lifetime of object is recorded by JVM as number of GC cycles survived.

+**Stop the World Events**: -
+- Collectors need application execution to stop for practical reasons.
+- Threads are signalled to stop.
+Threads stop when they reach safe points of execution.
+- If thread is busy (copying large array, cloning a large object), it might be few milliseconds till this point.
+- ‑XX:+PrintGCApplicationStoppedTime this flag is used to print the time taken to reach safe point.
+- Once GC STW event is over, all threads are free to resume.
+An application with large number of threads can suffer scheduling pressure.
+It might be more efficient to use different collector then.

+**Heap organization in HotSpot**: -
+- Heap is split in Young and Old (Tenured) generation
+- Young generation is split in - Eden and Survivor (1,2) spaces
+- PermGen is used to store effectively immortal objects (Classes, static strings etc).
+- In Java 7, interned Strings were removed from PermGen.
+- In Java 8, PermGen space itself is replaced by MetaSpace.